mizosoft/watchcat/README.md

 ## Usage

 The API is JWT-authenticated and a user must be created first to use the API.
 We'll use `curl` to sketch example requests.
-For simplicity, `$APP_URL` is used as a placeholder for the actual app URL (we'll assume we ran an `$APP_URL="http://localhost:8080"`), and `$TARGET_URL` will be used for some endpoint to be monitored.
+For simplicity, `$APP_URL` is used as a placeholder for the actual app URL (we'll assume we ran `APP_URL="http://localhost:8080"`), and `$TARGET_URL` will be used for some endpoint to be monitored.

 ## Register